 The NAEP mathematics scale ranges from 0 to 500.
 The standard errors of the statistics appear in parentheses.
-It can be said with about 95 percent confidence that, for each population of interest, the value for the entire population is within \pm 2 standard errors of the estimate for the sample.
+It can be said with about 95 percent confidence that, for each population of interest, the value for the entire population is within ± 2 standard errors of the estimate for the sample.
 In comparing two estimates, one must use the standard error of the difference (see Appendix A for details). !
 Interpret with caution - the nature of the sample does not allow accurate determination of the variability of this statistic.
-Sample size is insufficient to permit a reliable estimate.

 SOURCE: National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 1996 Mathematics Assessment.

 In addition to a range of availability from school to school, the uses of computers can vary widely from class to class.
 There are a variety of ways that computers can be used to help students learn and use mathematics, such as exploring new mathematical ideas, analyzing information to solve problems, practicing skills, and playing mathematical games.
 Also, the frequency of use can vary regardless of the primary use of the computers in the classroom.
-Teachers in North Carolina were asked how they used computers and how often they were used in their mathematics classroom.
+Teachers in Tennessee were asked how they used computers and how often they were used in their mathematics classroom.
 The responses of fourth-grade public school teachers, shown in Table 6.13A, indicate the following:

-- Less than one fifth of the fourth graders had teachers who reported not using a computer for mathematics instruction (14 percent).
-This percentage was smaller than the percentage for the nation (23 percent). - In North Carolina, 13 percent of students had teachers who reported never or hardly ever using a computer with their classes, compared to about three quarters who reported doing so almost every day (22 percent) or once or twice a week (55 percent).
+- About one fifth of the fourth graders had teachers who reported not using a computer for mathematics instruction (22 percent).
+This percentage did not differ significantly from the percentage for the nation (23 percent). - In Tennessee, 20 percent of students had teachers who reported never or hardly ever using a computer with their classes, compared to about two thirds who reported doing so almost every day (25 percent) or once or twice a week (44 percent).